TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 ## Writing XML definitions

-There are not any official guides on how to write such XML definitions.
-I just explored existing XML in the `C:\Program Files\rohitab.com\API Monitor\API` directory and wrote my own for the `imgur_api.dll`.
+There are no any official guides on how to write such XML definitions.
+I just explored existing XMLs in the `C:\Program Files\rohitab.com\API Monitor\API` directory and wrote my own for the `imgur_api.dll`.
 Here is my shitty XML:

 ```xml
 <ApiMonitor>